 Acima Consumer Financial Protection Bureau investigation.
 Prior to the execution of the definitive agreement to acquire Acima Holdings, Acima Holdings received a Civil Investigative Demand dated October 1, 2020 (the "CID") from the Consumer Financial Protection Bureau (the "CFPB") requesting certain information, documents and data relating to Acima Holding's products, services and practices for the period from January 1, 2015 to the date on which responses to the CID are provided in full.
-The purpose of the CID is to determine whether Acima Holdings extends credit, offers leases, or otherwise offers or provides a consumer financial protection laws.
-We are fully cooperating with the CFPB investigation and are continuing to produce records in response to requests of the CFPB.
+The purpose of the CID is to determine whether Acima Holdings extends credit, offers leases, or otherwise offers or provides a consumer financial product or service and whether Acima Holdings complies with certain consumer financial protection laws.
+We are fully cooperating with the CFPB investigation.
 The CFPB has not made any allegations in the investigation, and we are currently unable to predict the eventual scope, ultimate timing or outcome of the CFPB investigation.

-On the terms and subject to the conditions set forth in the definitive agreement to acquire Acima Holdings, the former owners of Acima Holdings have agreed to indemnify Rent-A-Center for certain losses arising after the consummation of the transaction with respect to the CID and certain pre-closing taxes.
-The indemnification obligations of the former owners of Acima Holdings are limited to an indemnity holdback in the aggregate amount of \$50 million, which was escrowed at the closing of the transaction, and will be Rent-A-Center's sole recourse against the former owners of Acima Holdings with respect to all of the indemnifiable claims under the definitive transaction agreement.
-Other than with respect to any pending or unresolved claims for indemnification submitted by Rent-A-Center prior to such time, and subject to other limited exceptions, the escrowed amount will be released to the former owners of Acima Holdings af follows: (i) in respect of the CID on the earlier of February 17, 2024 and the date on which a final determination is entered providing for a resolution of the matters regarding the CID and (ii) in respect of certain pre-closing taxes, on August 18, 2022, the first business day following the date that is 18 months after the closing date of the transaction.
+On the terms and subject to the conditions set forth in the definitive agreement to acquire Acima Holdings, the former owners of Acima Holdings agreed to indemnify Upbound Group, Inc. for certain losses arising after the consummation of the transaction with respect to the CID and certain pre-closing taxes.
+The indemnification obligations of the former owners of Acima Holdings are limited to an indemnity holdback in the aggregate amount of \$50 million, which was escrowed at the closing of the transaction, and will be Upbound Group, Inc.'s sole recourse against the former owners of Acima Holdings with respect to all of the indemnifiable claims under the definitive transaction agreement.
+In respect of certain pre-closing taxes, a portion of the escrowed funds were released to Acima Holdings' former owners on the first business day following the date that was 18 months after the closing date of the transaction, in accordance with the definitive agreement.
+In respect of the CID, other than with respect to any then-pending or unresolved claims for indemnification submitted by Upbound Group, Inc., remaining escrowed funds of \$45 million will be released on the earlier of February 17, 2024 and the date on which a final determination is entered providing for a resolution of the matters regarding the CID.